enpuyou/playlist/README.md

 ## Steps to run

-- Install dependencies by running "poetry install"
+- Install dependencies by running: `poetry install`

 - Export authorization keys from Spotify to evironment variables: